allinbits/cosmos-cash/docs/architecture/adr-002-docs-structure.md

 ### Positive

-As a result of this
+As a result of this documentation strategy:

-- Content will follow best practice that will be easy to navigate and read
+- Content development and maintenance will follow best practices that ensure content is easy to navigate and read
 - Content will be in a consistent format
-- Commits, Issues and Pull Requests will follow best practice
+- Commits, Issues, and Pull Requests in the repo will follow best practices
 - CHANGELOG and release documentation will benefit from better commit messages, reducing developer effort

 ### Negative